MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 ## Test a low-code plug-in

-- Manually test the instant plug-in
+**Manually test instant plug-ins**

-  1. From the **plug-ins** page, select an instant low-code plug-in from the list, and then select **Test** on the command bar.
+  1. From the **home screen**, select an instant plug-in from the list, then select **Test** on the command bar.
+You can also get to this screen from the instant plug-in editor in the command bar after it's been saved.
   ![image](https://github.com/MicrosoftDocs/powerapps-docs-pr/assets/43950360/3661b514-2fc2-491d-bcc9-604d77dbe728)
   :::image type="content" source="media/low-code-plugin-test-home.png" alt-text="Test low-code plug-in":::